 Verso (VRS) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the company had lost 1.04% over the past month, outpacing the Basic Materials sector's loss of 2.45% and the S&P 500's loss of 4.63% in that time.
+Coming into today, shares of the company had lost 0.45% in the past month.
+In that same time, the Basic Materials sector lost 1.41%, while the S&P 500 lost 4.03%.

-Wall Street will be looking for positivity from Verso as it approaches its next earnings report date.
-In that report, analysts expect Verso to post earnings of $0.68 per share.
-This would mark year-over-year growth of 136.96%.
-Our most recent consensus estimate is calling for quarterly revenue of $317.71 million, up 1.18% from the year-ago period.
+Verso will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $0.68, up 136.96% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $317.71 million, up 1.18% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for Verso.
-Recent revisions tend to reflect the latest near-term business trends.
+It is also important to note the recent changes to analyst estimates for Verso.
+These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 39.15% lower.
-Verso currently has a Zacks Rank of #5 (Strong Sell).
+The Zacks Consensus EPS estimate has moved 39.15% lower within the past month.
+Verso is currently a Zacks Rank #5 (Strong Sell).

-Valuation is also important, so investors should note that Verso has a Forward P/E ratio of 19.6 right now.
-This valuation marks a premium compared to its industry's average Forward P/E of 11.95.
+Investors should also note Verso's current valuation metrics, including its Forward P/E ratio of 19.64.
+For comparison, its industry has an average Forward P/E of 11.95, which means Verso is trading at a premium to the group.

 The Paper and Related Products industry is part of the Basic Materials sector.
-This group has a Zacks Industry Rank of 90, putting it in the top 36% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 78, which puts it in the top 31% of all 250+ industries.

 You can find more information on all of these metrics, and much more, on Zacks.com.